 It is grounded in the here and now

-It emphasizes that each person is responsible for his or her own destiny
+It emphasises that each person is responsible for his or her own destiny

 The client feels contacted by the therapist in the immediacy of the session, resulting in the experience of being seen, recognised and affirmed

 It focuses on the client’s perception of reality